nanocurrency/nano-docs/docs/running-a-node/security.md

 title: Node Security
-description: Information about how to properly secure your Nano node when getting setup on the network.
+description: Information about how to properly secure your nano node when getting setup on the network

 # Node Security